MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFoldingPatterns.md

 The list of examples in this document is not exhaustive and does not cover all the search parameters which queries will fold to.
 However, we provide examples of the types of queries and parameters you might encounter.
 When you are constructing a filter query expression, consider whether the parameter you would like to filter on is:

 1. A primitive type (like `Patient.birthDate`)
-1. A complex type property, which would be a record property in Power Query (like `Patient.meta.lastUpdated`)
+1. A complex type, which would be a record in Power Query (like `Patient.meta`)
 1. An array of primitive types, which would be a list in Power Query (like `Patient.meta.profile`)
 1. An array of complex types, which would be a table in Power Query (like `Observation.code.coding`, which has a number of columns)